brndnCS/Audio_Summarization/README.md

 <br>

 Known issue(s) at the moment: <br>
-// Depending on the video of your choice, the clarity of the audio may affect the ability of OpenAI-Whisper's transcriptions, negatively affecting the accuracy of the summarization process. <br>
+// Depending on the video of your choice, the clarity of the audio may affect the ability of OpenAI-Whisper's transcriptions, negatively affecting the accuracy of the summarization process.
+Ultimately, this is dependent on the user to select videos with acceptable audio.<br>
-//Longer videos can take a bit of time to transcribe. <br><hr>
+// <s>Longer videos can take a bit of time to transcribe and summarize.</s> Decreased latency by ~10% by adjusting models. <br><hr>

-Future plans for this project: <br>
+Future plans for this project: (Completed)<br>
 ~<s>My goal for the near future is to implement interactability with the chat completion model after the output of the video's summary.
 This will allow users to ask questions, and discuss about information regarding the contents of the video.</s> <br><hr>